wmolina-cyber/osticket-postinstall-config/README.md

 The post-installation configuration ensures that osTicket is set up for efficient use.
 Roles, departments, and teams allow for proper agent organization, while SLA policies and help topics ensure a streamlined ticket resolution process.

 ---
-**Note**: Replace `screenshots/configure-roles.png`, etc., with the actual paths to your screenshots.